 The Fault in Our Stars by John Green

 From the January 2012 Amazon Best Books of the Month, "In The Fault in Our Stars, John Green has created a soulful novel that tackles big subjects--life, death, love--with the perfect blend of levity and heart-swelling emotion."
-Visit the events page to view campus activities scheduled around the theme of the book.

 Start Something That Matters by Blake Mycoskie